JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_4/index.md

 And CartItems will be storing cart id and product id.
 In this way, we will easily identify how many items are there in the cart for a particular user.

-You can observe that we have created relationships with cart and product, also foreign key mapping of user in cart model.
+You can observe that we have created relationships with cart and product, also a foreign key mapping of user in cart model.

 **models.py**
 ```python